"Hey, Ashley, are you alright?" Tabitha asked, suddenly bringing Ashley's train of thought back to reality.

 "Good luck!"
 Mateo cheerfully said before teleporting away.

 Ashley and Edwin checked the surrounding area, happy to find there were no civilians for once.
 They quickly transformed, wasting no time as the monster began its rampage.
 Its nose tentacles gripped onto a piece of asphalt that had cracked free after the monster began digging.
 The duo waited for a moment, wanting to see what it would do.
-The monster swung its trunk back before throwing the chunk at Ashley and Edwin, who jumped in opposite direction out of harm's way.
+The monster swung its trunk back before throwing the chunk at Ruby and Sapphire, who jumped in opposite direction out of harm's way.

 The pair fell twelve feet before smacking into even more dirt.
-Ashley pushed herself up and spat a mouthful of soil onto the ground.
+Ruby pushed herself up and spat a mouthful of soil onto the ground.
 There had been an intense pain when she hit the ground, but now it was only a dull soreness.
 It was probably another effect of her magic, and she was grateful it had kept her alive.
 Her sword was missing, so she assumed it must have unsummoned itself during the fall.
 She looked around, noticing a long tunnel to her left, where the echoes of claws on dirt could be heard.
 The monster must had gone horizontal once below the surface.
-Ashley stood up and offered a hand to Edwin, who was kneeling alongside her.
+Ruby stood up and offered a hand to Sapphire, who was kneeling alongside her.

 After a few twists and turns, the scraping had become much louder, and the duo slowed in response.
-Ashley threw a fireball out ahead of them to try and light the way, but it quickly faded because the soil wouldn't burn.
+Ruby threw a fireball out ahead of them to try and light the way, but it quickly faded because the soil wouldn't burn.
 She grumbled, wanting to carefully approach the darkness, but stealth was no longer an option.
 She sent out a stream of fire into the unknown, reaching out for ten feet.
 Just beyond the flamethrower, the digging stopped, and the darkness seemed to move.
 Then, the monster's tentacle'd trunk tip was illuminated in all of its pink glory, with little nostrils peering like eyes upon the pair.
-Ashley was caught off guard, letting the fire disappear and the tunnel to return to darkness.
+Ruby was caught off guard, letting the fire disappear and the tunnel to return to darkness.

 "I only have two hands!"
-Edwin replied, losing the battle with the monster.
+Sapphire replied, losing the battle with the monster.
 His water restraints broke, and the monster quickly turned away from the pair.
 It returned to high-speed digging, but moved upwards, creating a slope up to the surface.

 "Its fine!
 Let's just get moving."
-Edwin started running towards the slope, but his boots became stuck in a section of mud.
+Sapphire started running towards the slope, but his boots became stuck in a section of mud.
 "Damn it, my water must have made the ground muddy here.
 Watch your step."

 "Mud!
 We can trap the monster!"

 The two clambered up the slope to the surface of the parking lot, where the monster had returned to destroying the asphalt.
-Edwin ran towards it and was met with a chunk of asphalt thrown his direction.
+Sapphire ran towards it and was met with a chunk of asphalt thrown his direction.
 He successfully dodged, making it close enough to the beast.
 It stood over a patch of dirt, having pulled up the asphalt coating.
 With both of his hands, he motioned towards the dirt, launching two jets towards the revealed patch.

 "Good work!
 Though I'd recommend not falling in a hole next time."
 Mateo ran up behind the Soul Warriors, reappearing as usual.